5mehulhelp5/magento2-varnish-extended/README.md

 Needs at least Magento 2.4.7 and Varnish 6.4.

+If you run into your VCL being generated without curly braces inside `for` and `if` directives, please check if you haven't still applied patch MDVA-4344.
+If you're running a recent Magento version, this patch isn't needed and breaks generation of the VCL.

 ## Running the test suite

 The features of the VCL template are covered by a range of automated tests.
 To run the test suite, simply run `make test` in the `tests/varnish` folder: